bsshreesha2003/6th_sem_Data_Science/README.md

-# 6th sem Data Science
+# 6th Sem Data Science MODULE 5
 This repository contains programs useful for hand-on sessions for
 - MATPLOTLIB
 - TYPES OF GRAPHS